20721 - GLOBAL SCENARIOS - MODULE 2 (MACROECONOMICS)

 - Face-to-face lectures

-With the purpose of measuring the acquisition of the above-mentioned learning outcomes, students’ assessment is based on written exam.
+With the purpose of measuring the acquisition of the above-mentioned learning outcomes, students’ assessment is based on two main components:

 Lecture notes and readings will be available in the Blackboard page of the course.